Food and Drink Safety Storage Tips

 At Certified On The Fly, we believe that food and drink storage safety is something that of which everyone who handles food needs to have a proper grasp.
 Here are some of our top five food and drink safety storage tips for Texas food handlers:

 Using the First In, First Out (FIFO) rule is a great safe food storage practice to preserve the quality and safety of food and beverages.
 By putting a date on all of the food and beverage products that come into your establishment, not only are you able to put FIFO into good practice, but you will easily be able to determine when a particular item was delivered, opened, or made.
 This helps with ensuring the safety and quality of the goods you are serving.

 If you are routinely monitoring your food and drink products, make sure that you are taking precise note of when your goods expire.
 If you notice expired food or drink products, immediately throw them away.
 It is never acceptable to sell or serve food and beverage items past the manufacturer’s use-by or expiration date.

 By properly freezing and storing your frozen foods you are ensuring them a longer shelf life.
 By keeping your freezer at the right freezing temperatures, you will be able to store large amounts of food for future use.
 Foods that can be frozen include:

 - Bread, Tortillas, Baked Goods

 Don’t Overfill Coolers and Freezers:

-Although freezing foods is a safe food storage practice to prevent waste and ensure food safety, it is recommended that you do not overstuff your coolers or freezers.
+Although freezing food is a safe food storage practice to prevent waste and ensure food safety, it is recommended you do not overstuff your coolers or freezers.
 By overfilling, you prevent good airflow in the unit and make it more difficult to reach and maintain proper temperatures.